Part of CNS 7.1 / GCTS: Grounded Chiral Tensor Synthesis

 $$ Q(W_k \mid E,A,I) = \frac{\exp(-\mathcal{E}(W_k;E,A,I))} {\sum_\ell \exp(-\mathcal{E}(W_\ell;E,A,I))} $$

 Lower energy worlds are better supported.
-Contradictions, unsupported complexity, access mismatch, and weak grounding raise energy; evidence support lowers it.
+Contradictions, unsupported complexity, access mismatch, weak grounding, and source risk raise energy; evidence support lowers it.

 Likely-Truth Ranking